 Note: USAA is only available to military community members and their families.

-Who pays a lower insurance premium in Rhode Island?
+Who pays the lowest auto insurance premiums in Rhode Island?

 • Married drivers pay 5% less than single drivers.